R. P. Patnaik: Actor

-Apart from music, he made his acting debut in the 2004 Telugu film named Seenu Vasanthi Lakshmi in which he played a blind singer and got a very good applause for his outstanding performance and in 2010 he acted in Broker.
+Apart from music, he made his acting debut in the 2004 Telugu film named Seenu Vasanthi Lakshmi in which he played a blind singer and got a very good response for his outstanding performance.
+In 2010 he acted in Broker.

 Patnaik's first directed film was the experimental short 22 minutes, in which the entire 22-minute film is a single scene and edge-of-the-seat screenplay.
 The experiment is the characters which are seen don't speak and the characters which are heard not seen.

 He acted, produced, directed, composed music for the 2016 film Tulasi Dalam.
 In 2016 after getting huge positive response from the public for his Directorial movie Broker on Corruption, He dared to question media's Ego and its ignorance in collecting their News with his movie Manalo Okadu.

 Director

 Following upon his work as a music composer and music director, Patnaik began directing films, and has directed 6 feature films till date.
 In 2008, he directed his first film, Andamaina Manasulo, a musical love story of a 13-year-old girl falling in love with a 21-year boy and with a message on how should be an ideal orphanage.
 His second released film in December 2010 was Broker, about political brokers, the film was shortlisted for final race in the National Awards.
 Both these released films had him receive two Nandi awards for Best Story Writer for the years 2008 and 2010.

 In 2012, he directed a film, titled Friends Book in Telugu, about the strength of social network.

 In 2013, he directed a supernatural thriller film in 2013 titled Amy.
 The film is set in a different backdrop in the USA about Amish community.

 In 2016, he produced and directed a film named Tulasi Dalam, for which he composed 5 songs and has also acted.

-In 2016, he Directed and Acted in movie Manalo Okadu.
+In 2016, he directed and acted in movie Manalo Okkadu.